Optical detection of single electron transport dynamics

 To record individual quantum events of the electron dynamics between a charge reservoir and a self-assembled dot, we use an optimized optical detection scheme based on the time-resolved resonance fluorescence on a single quantum dot \cite{Vamivakas.2010,Matthiesen.2013,Kurzmann.2016b,Kurzmann.2016c}, see Fig.~\ref{fig1}.
-The QD layer is embedded in a p-i-n diode structure with an highly n-doped layer as charge reservoir and a highly p-doped layer as epitaxial gate, designed for high photon out-coupling efficiency (see Fig.~\ref{fig1}a and methods section).
-The energy of the quantum dot states with respect to the chemical potential $\mu$ of the electron reservoir is tunable by an applied gate voltage $V_\textrm{G}$, while the resonance fluorescence signal of the exciton transition with up to 4 Mcounts/s (see Supplementary Information) is used as a very sensitive detector for the charging state of the quantum dot (see methods section).
-A typical time-averaged resonance fluorescence signal of the exciton transition is shown in Fig.~\ref{fig1}\textbf{b}.
-The excitation laser frequency is 325.305 THz, and we observe the well-known doublet structure (linewidth 1.5 $\upmu$eV) as the exciton transitions are shifted by the applied gate voltage.
+The QD layer is embedded in a p-i-n diode structure with an highly n-doped layer as charge reservoir and a highly p-doped layer as epitaxial gate, designed for high photon out-coupling efficiency (see Fig.~\ref{fig1}(a) and Supplemental Material \cite{PRLSuppl1.2019}).
+The energy of the quantum-dot states with respect to the chemical potential $\mu$ of the electron reservoir is tunable by an applied gate voltage $V_\textrm{G}$, while the resonance-fluorescence signal of the exciton transition with up to 4 Mcounts/s is used as a very sensitive detector for the charging state of the quantum dot (see Supplemental Material \cite{PRLSuppl2.2019}).
+A typical time-averaged resonance-fluorescence signal of the exciton transition is shown in Fig.~\ref{fig1}(b).
+The excitation-laser frequency is 325.305 THz, and we observe the well-known doublet structure (linewidth 1.5 $\upmu$eV and fine-structure splitting of 28 $\upmu$eV) as the exciton transitions are shifted by the applied gate voltage.

 When the gate voltage further increases until eventually the 1-electron state of the quantum dot drops below the chemical potential $\mu$, a single electron can tunnel into the dot.
-When this happens, the transition will shift out of resonance with the laser, and the resonance fluorescence signal will vanish.
-Thus, the single tunneling event can be monitored by the extinction of the optical signal (see Fig.~\ref{fig1}\textbf{a}).
-Setting the gate voltage so that the chemical potential in the charge reservoir is in resonance with the 1-electron state in the dot will lead to electrons randomly tunneling between the dot and the reservoir, resulting in the random telegraph signal shown in Fig.~\ref{fig1}\textbf{a}: The uncharged dot corresponds to a high RF signal (Fig.~\ref{fig1}\textbf{a}(i)), the charged dot to a low RF count (Fig.~\ref{fig1}\textbf{a}(ii)).
+When this happens, the transition will shift out of resonance with the laser, and the resonance-fluorescence signal will vanish.
+Thus, the single tunneling event can be monitored by the extinction of the optical signal (see Fig.~\ref{fig1}(a)).
+Setting the gate voltage so that the chemical potential in the charge reservoir is in resonance with the 1-electron state in the dot will lead to electrons randomly tunneling between the dot and the reservoir, resulting in the random telegraph signal shown in Fig.~\ref{fig1}(a): The uncharged dot corresponds to a high RF signal (Fig.~\ref{fig1}(a)(i)), the charged dot to a low RF count (Fig.~\ref{fig1}(a)(ii)).